 - Conjunctivitis is the most common eye infection in cats, and the most common cause of conjunctivitis is chlamydia, caused by the intracellular, gram-negative bacterium Chlamydophila felis).

 - Injuries to the cornea resulting in scratches or ulcers can lead to an eye infection.
-Foreign objects such as grass seeds or an eyelash constantly rubbing on the surface damages the surface, which makes it more vulnerable to eye infections.
+Foreign objects such as grass seeds or an eyelash constantly rubbing on the surface can damage the surface which makes it more vulnerable to eye infections.

-- Viral infections, most commonly feline herpesvirus and calicivirus can be the primary cause of an eye infection, and as damage occurs, secondary bacterial infection can take hold.
+- Viral infections, most commonly feline herpesvirus and calicivirus can be the primary cause of eye infections, damage occurs, secondary bacterial infection can take hold.

-- Cats with weakened immune systems such as those with FIV are more prone to eye infections due to their compromised immune systems.
+- Cats with weakened immune systems such as those with feline immunodeficiency virus are more prone to eye infections due to their compromised immune systems.

-- Newborn kittens can develop eye infections early on, due to the queen having a vaginal infection at the time of the birth or unclean surroundings.
+- Newborn kittens can develop eye infections early on, due a vaginal infection at the time of the delivery or unclean surroundings.
 Kittens have very underdeveloped immune systems and are much more prone to developing infections than older cats.
 If you do have a litter of kittens, keep their surroundings clean and watch out for signs of infection.

-Some cats will carry a viral infection (such as herpes) for the rest of his life and at times of stress, the virus will re-activate and cause symptoms.
+Some cats will carry a viral infection (such as herpesvirus) for the rest of his life and at times of stress, the virus will reactivate and cause symptoms.

 Healthy cat eyes